Flint, Michigan: 2023 American Community Survey

+Immigration and ethnicity estimates

-In 2016, Niraj Warikoo of the Detroit Free Press stated that area community leaders stated that the Hispanic and Latino people made up close to 6% of the city population, while the city also had 142 Arab-American families.
+In 2016, Niraj Warikoo of the Detroit Free Press stated that area community leaders believed that the Hispanic and Latino people made up close to 6% of the city population, while the city also had 142 Arab-American families.
 According to the most recent data from the U.S. Census Bureau, slightly over 1% of Flint's population was born outside the U.S., and over three-quarters of that foreign-born population have become naturalized citizens.